tuxedotshirt/readSMS/README.md

 This is a library update for the SparkFun LTE Cat M1/NB-IoT Shield.
 I have added a readSMS function that reads SMS messages that are saved to the shield.
+The clear message function is working.
+Calling lte.clearMessages() erases all messages from the shield.
 I have included an example sketch to get it working.

 You will need to buy a phone number through Hologram for this to work properly.
 It cost me $1/month to secure the number.